Sponsored by Interactive Intelligence Foundation

-Teen Board and Teen Ambassador Programs’ Mission Statement
+Teen Board’s Mission Statement

 “Teens providing school clothes to children in Wake County with dignity and love.”

-These programs will endeavor to develop community awareness, engage donors, increase community partnerships and to nurture a heart for service in each participant.
+Our youth based programs will endeavor to develop community awareness, engage donors, increase community partnerships and to nurture a heart for service in each participant.

 To do this we have carefully selected passionate and articulate youth representatives from a wide array of schools and communities.
 Mentors will provide them with insight about the functions and demands of running a nonprofit organization, help them to develop and hone their leadership skills, and provide guidance and support in their efforts to plan, develop, and implement projects, which will improve the lives of children throughout Wake County.